What is front-end development?

 – Triggering the appropriate API for the action.

-– Processing the API’s response and displaying it on the screen
+– Processing the API’s results and displaying it on the screen

 Device Compatibility and Design Implementation